mnit-rtmc/iris/docs/incident_lcs.md

 ## Short Distance

-For incidents in _short_ distance from the LCS, the indications are based on impact in the same lane as the LCS only:
+For incidents that are a _short_ distance from the LCS, the indications are based only on impact in the same lane as the LCS:

 Indication    | Condition
 --------------|-------------